eschwart/blazed-demo/README.md

 # blazed-demo

-A client-server 3D renderer featuring real-time player movement and view synchronization within a dynamic n-tick rate system.
+A fast 3D first-person multiplayer renderer built entirely in Rust with performance as its core focus.
 Built with [Rust](https://www.rust-lang.org/) using [OpenGL](https://crates.io/crates/glow) and [SDL2](https://crates.io/crates/sdl2).

 ## Features
+- full body *translation* (up, down, left, right, forward, back) and *rotation* (yaw, pitch)
-- n-tick rate server (default: 128).
+- n-tick rate (TPS) server (min: 1, max: 1024, default: 128).
-- multiplayer (capacity: $\infty$).
+- multiplayer (insecure)

+## Graphics
+- instance-based rendering (currently 2 groups).
 - basic lighting (ambient + diffuse + specular).
-- back-face culling.
+- back-face culling (more to be implemented).

 ## Bugs
+- Multiplayer is incredibly buggy (mostly just buggy movement).
 - When FPS is uncapped and there are many objects (thousands), keyboard input handling gets funky.
   - maybe a bottleneck with certain channels..
 - The server tends to fall apart with 3+ connections.